TuanAnh0108/QtDesigner---Python-Projects/CriteriaC.md

                 output.append(line)
     database.close()

-    with open("DataBase/NewFoodData.txt", "w") as outfile:
+    with open("DataBase/NewFoodData.csv", "w") as outfile:
-        print(words)
-        outfile.writelines(output)   #Delete the line contain the Name of the food print("\n")
+        outfile.writelines(output)  # Delete the line contain the Name of the food print("\n")
-        for str in words:             #Print the new line with new information outfile.write(str + " ")
+        for str in words:  # Print the new line with new information outfile.write(str + " ")
 ```
 ### 10. Load the food information to the QWidgetTable